eBay/tsv-utils/docs/tool_reference/tsv-filter.md

 $ tsv-filter --lt 1-5,7,10-20:100 data.tsv
 ```

+See [Field syntax](common-options-and-behavior.md#field-syntax) for more information on field lists and specifying fields by name.

 Regular expressions:

 The regular expression syntax supported is that defined by the [D regex library](<http://dlang.org/phobos/std_regex.html>).
 The  basic syntax has become quite standard and is used by many tools.
 It will rarely be necessary to consult the D language documentation.
 A general reference such as the guide available at [Regular-Expressions.info](http://www.regular-expressions.info/) will suffice in nearly all cases.
 (Note: Unicode properties are supported.)